 The dual lock folding chair by Kijaro starts us off with a traditional, sturdy offering which, at the price, represents great value for money.
-The chair is suitable for all but especially useful for those who require being sat higher up.
+This picnic chair is suitable for all but especially useful for those who require being sat higher up.
 The ground clearance measures 20” which is considerably higher than your average folding picnic chair.
 It also features a lock technology that, with the aid of a button on the back, allows you to lock the chair in position whether in the open or closed position.
 It is suited to most terrains although it is probably designed more for grassy, solid locations.

 The portable deck chair with side table by Coleman is another foldable seating option which comes with pros and cons when compared to our last offering.
-As the name suggests, there is the bonus of a side table attached to the chair.
+As the name suggests, there is the bonus of a side table attached to the picnic chair.
 Although the Kijaro has cup holders you will always look favorably on some space to balance items with no fear of dropping them.
 The Coleman is also lighter to carry by around 2 Ibs but does suffer by only flattening down through the middle making it a bit more awkward than the flattened cylindrical Kijaro.
 Again, this is probably suited more to sturdier ground and at around 17” ground clearance it offers more than decent leg room.